 Reduce your use of plastic

 Plastic is a serious threat to nature: it isn’t biodegradable and it’s virtually impossible to process.
-Use as little plastic as possible when travelling.
+Use as little plastic as possible when travelling sustainable.
 Bring your own shopping bag, get a reusable water bottle and say no to single-use plastics, such as straws.

 Be mindful of the environment